felsenhower/kscreenlocker-auto-screen-off/README.md

 $ git clone https://github.com/felsenhower/kscreenlocker-auto-screen-off
 ```

-Run the script normally if everything works normally.
+Run the script normally to test if everything works as intended.
 Output should look something like this:
 ```bash
 $ cd kscreenlocker-auto-screen-off